We all know what an amazing marketing tool Instagram can be.

 The term aspect ratio refers to the width of your video concerning its height.
 Each Instagram video format will have a specific aspect ratio.
 When you see the aspect ratio in its numeric form, it will always be in a ratio format, such as 1:1 or 16:9.
 The first number will always be the width of the Instagram video, during the second number, the height.

 For each video format you choose, pay attention to the relevant aspect ratio.
-This will enable you to create a video that is optimized for your chosen format.
+This will enable you to make a video that is optimized for your chosen format.
 Do you want to get the most screen real estate for each video you post?
 Use the correct ratios, and you will be on the right track for optimizing your Instagram share of voice.
+Don’t forget to get the length just right with Promo’s free video cutter tool.

 One of the first Instagram video formats launched, this form of video on Instagram is similar to the regular photograph that you would upload to your feed.
 If you are familiar with adding pictures to your feed, you will have no trouble doing the same thing with videos.